 An active credit or debit card is required on file to register for Colorado School of Gymnastics programs.
 Credit/Debit card numbers are kept in a secure portal.
-Colorado School of Gymnastics offers a convenient auto-pay system which enables families to pay by the credit/debit card on file every session.
-CSG will bill the card on file on the first day of each session.
+Colorado School of Gymnastics offers a convenient auto-pay system which enables families to pay by the credit/debit card or eCheck on file every session.
+CSG will bill the card on file on the first day of each month.

-Tuition is considered late on the Monday of the third week of each session, after which point a $15 late fee will be added to your account.
+Tuition is considered late at 12:00am on the 15th of the month, after which point a $15 late fee will be added to your account.
 CSG reserves the right to unenroll children with delinquent accounts.

-If you choose not to utilize the CSG auto-pay system, cash or check will be accepted until August 6th, 2022 with no additional charge.
-For the session beginning August 8th, 2022 and onward, cash or check can be accepted with an additional $15 processing fee.
+If you choose not to utilize the CSG online system, one-month’s deposit will be required to retain your spot.
+Cash or check will be accepted with an additional $15 processing fee.